-Glancing back, Eku saw huts clumped together, as though giant shellfish climbed from the water to slumber beside a grove of feathered palms.
+Glancing back, Eku saw huts clumped together in a clearing of tall grass beside a grove of feathered palms.

 Ulayo changed the direction of her breath and Eku caught a whiff of the dung pit.

 There were a lot of people here, for sure.